dmc-2016/dmc/README.md

 -

 Once the setup is done you should have a new VM set up through VirtualBox which is provisioned with all the software we will use in class.
 To check that the VM was installed, open up the VirtualBox software.
-You should now see your VM listed with the status `Running`
+You should see your VM listed with the status `Running`

 -